 These sandy trails are well suited for ATV riding because they don’t get muddy and are very forgiving to ATV travel due to the sand base simply falling back upon itself after an ATV travels the trail.
 While the majority of trails are sand based and dry out almost immediately after a rain, some of the lowland areas do contain a softer trail base and care should be taken to not rut these areas up during wet weather.

-Most trails are easily accessible from all the major subdivisions in the area and our club asks that you to please respect others in your community area and do not drive with excessive speed or make noise when navigating out of the built up areas to access the trails.
+Most trails are easily accessible from all the major subdivisions in the area and our club asks that you please respect others in your community area and do not drive with excessive speed or make noise when navigating out of the built up areas to access the trails.
 We all share a unique riding area and we do not want to jeopardize our riding privileges through carelessness.

 The North Star Trail Riding Tour